rsaarelm/idm/README.md

 ### Structs

-Struct fields are in kebab-case (the Serde IDM implementation automatically converts between Rust's default camel\_case and kebab-case) and followed by a colon.
+Struct fields are in kebab-case (the Serde IDM implementation automatically converts between Rust's default snake\_case and kebab-case) and followed by a colon.
 The valid fields of a struct block must be in the initial lines, lines from the first field that can't be parsed as a struct field onwards are treated as additional contents.